JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - preview selected effect at current target location
 - flip selected effect text to the other side when held in the left hand
 - sync looping effects for late joiners
+- support non particle system effects.
+They really aren't effects anymore at that point, just objects that you can place in the world

 ## Maybe